eduk8s-labs/lab-python-containers/workshop/content/exercises/02-application-logs.md

 A further issue is that if an application executes or manages sub processes, it can strip all but a minimal set of environment variables, meaning they will not be set for the sub processes.
 By setting the environment variables in the `Dockerfile`, it makes it potentially necessary to duplicate the settings in script files in the container image still.

 If the environment only needed to be set for the initial command the container is run with, they could be set in the `container-entrypoint` script.
-If this were done though they would not be set were `podman exec` used to run commands in the running container separate to the initial command.
+If this were done though they would not be set were `docker exec` used to run commands in the running container separate to the initial command.
 It also doesn't help with sub processes where the environment has been stripped.

 There is a solution which goes part way to addressing these issues, but the need to start adding more and more custom configuration starts to become a problem if in the long term you need to create distinct images for different applications.
 This is because you start duplicating common configuration in multiple places, which makes it much harder to update and maintain.